parkersruth/parkersruth.github.io/content/_index.md

 Illustration showing samples taken from air filters and hand rails on busses.
 Samples are extracted, and processed with RT-qPCR.
 Proportion of positive tests trends with county daily cases between August 2020 and February 2021.
 {{< /image >}}

-Motivated by the need for population level monitoring of COVID-19 transmission, the UbiComp Lab partnered with Microsoft Research to develop protocols for obtaining environmental samples from public transportation air filtration systems to detect the presence of SARS-CoV-2.
-I supported these efforts by advising on study design, performing literature review, coordinating with collaborators, and participating in paper writing.
+During the first years of the COVID-19 pandemic, my lab applied our expertise in infrastructure-based sensing to measure community transmission levels.
+We collaborated with Microsoft Research to test if air filters and high-contact surfaces in public transportation could be repurposed as SARS-CoV-2 collection devices.
+We found that PCR positive cases trended with county case rates.

 {{< button Paper "https://doi.org/10.1016/j.scitotenv.2021.152790" >}}

 ### Streamlining SARS-CoV-2 Molecular Assays

 Detecting and mitigating outbreaks of COVID-19 requires rapid and high throughput testing, disproportionately impacting regions with limited access to reagents, supplies, and trained staff.
 I worked with bioengineering collaborators to develop and test faster and simpler COVID-19 protocols by performing direct amplification, bypassing the RNA extraction step.
 I created image processing algorithms for quantifying output fluorescence to reduce time and human error for point-of-care COVID-19 testing applications.
-This system was deployed for testing at clinical facilities in the US and Zimbabwe.
+This system was deployed at collaborating clinical facilities in the US and Zimbabwe.

 {{< button Paper "https://doi.org/10.1016/j.ebiom.2021.103236" >}}

 ### Computer Vision for HIV Drug Resistance Testing